souk4711/http-session/README.md

 ### Cookies

-The cookies are set automatically each time a request is made:
+The cookies are automatically set each time a request is made.

 ```ruby
 require "http-session"